 To start, you want to add a maximum of 10% of the paint volume when replenishing the moisture.
 You also want to make sure to reconstitute small batches of paint, so you aren’t continuously adding water to the larger container.
 This will cause the paint to become too watered down and can cause even more problems.

 There are products made specifically for reconstituting paint by the manufacturer of the paint you are using.
 If you don’t feel comfortable adding water to the paint, these products can help you do it quickly and easily with no guesswork.

 You don’t want your drying paint to be exposed to direct sunlight.
 Direct sunlight can cause the paint to dry inconsistently as well as other issues.
 If you start painting early in the day, you can follow the sun around your home; starting to paint on the shaded south side before the sun is high and working your way around ending on the east side.
 This gives the paint a chance to dry before the sun bakes it.

 It’s a good idea to start painting in the early morning.
-It will be cooler at that time of day and makes it easier on you as well, since you won’t be out there working in the heat.
+It will be cooler at that time of day and makes it easier for you as well since you won’t be out there working in the heat.
 You can always take a break to hydrate when it gets too warm and continue painting in the early evening once it cools down.